Cinematogapher, director of photography.

 Dylan Doyle was born a French citizen on the Balearic island of Ibiza.
 With most of his early education taken in France, a bohemian family upbringing also saw him traveling Europe, seeing that life works in many different ways.

-Childhood memories of strange, automated sketchers and the prototype machinery of his mother’s work sparked in him an interest in technology that would eventually lead him to complete a major in Robot Engineering and Computer Programming at the University of Nantes.
+Childhood memories of strange, automated sketchers and the prototype machinery of his mother’s work sparked in him an interest in technology that would eventually lead him to complete a major in Robot Engineering and Computer Programming.
 That passion for discovering, understanding and developing new technology still remains with him to this day; an itch that keeps on itching.

 While applying for film school, Dylan met the photographer Alain Duplantier, and became his assistant.
 Here he discovered light, framing, lab processes and was schooled in photography theory.
 He worked countless shoots for magazines, newspapers and album covers.
 From time to time, he would meet some of the icons of his own youthful mythology; Clint Eastwood, Tim Robbins, Sigourney Weaver, Jeffrey Lee Pierce (The Gun Club).
 A path was starting to form.